efung/gnufmuffin.com/_pages/colophon.md

 If the photos need post-processing, I fix simple stuff like white balance or exposure using Mac OS X's Preview or on Google Photos.
 For montages, I use [ImageMagick][].

-# Words

-I write posts in [Markdown][], generate the site locally on my MacBook, then push it up to GitHub.
-Flickr has Twitter integration to send out a tweet, so I include a link back to the blog entry in the photo description.
-I tried using the Socialize feature of [FeedBurner][] but it didn't allow customization of the tweet.

 # Migration from Blogger